aspose-words/Aspose.Words-Documentation/net/getting-started/hello-world/_index.md

 url: /net/hello-world/
 ---

-A "Hello, World!" code is often the first simple example to write uisng Aspose.Words, and it can also be used as a sanity test to ensure the software intended to compile or run source code is correctly installed.
+A "Hello, World!" code is often the first simple example to write uisng "Aspose.Words for .NET", and it can also be used as a sanity test to ensure the software intended to compile or run source code is correctly installed.

-Aspose.Words for .NET C# library gives developers direct access to create, modify, merge, convert, compare Word and Web documents.
+"Aspose.Words for .NET" C# library gives developers direct access to create, modify, merge, convert, compare Word and Web documents.
 PDF, DOCX, DOC, RTF, ODT, EPUB, HTML and many other file formats are supported.

 Below code snippet follows these steps: